malnafei/website-monitor/README.md

 **License:**

-As of May 19, 2016 url-scanner is licensed under the GPLv3+: http://choosealicense.com/licenses/gpl-3.0
+As of May 19, 2016 website-monitor is licensed under the GPLv3+: http://choosealicense.com/licenses/gpl-3.0